Association of Tutors in Law and Political Science

 Content type: Page

-Activities and Objectives of the Association The PromPPC Association (also known as PsyCoach) seeks to bring together students from the various cohorts of the Master’s 1 & 2 in Sports Science (STAPS), with a major in EOPS and a specialization in Psychological Preparation and Coaching, at the STAPS Faculty in Montpellier.
+Activities and Objectives of the Association The PromPPC Association (also known as PsyCoach) aims to bring together students from various cohorts of the Master’s 1 & 2 in Sports Science (STAPS), with a major in EOPS and a specialization in Psychological Preparation and Coaching, at the STAPS Faculty in Montpellier.
 It also aims to represent all PsyCoach students within the STAPS Faculty andUM.
-This enables the creation of opportunities for interaction among different cohorts through the organization of proposed events and activities (e.g., tutoring, events, social gatherings).
+This enables the creation of opportunities for exchange between different cohorts through the organization of proposed events and activities (e.g., tutoring, events, social gatherings).
 The association is committed to creating or organizing conferences and workshops to discuss the PsyCoach program, mental preparation, and coaching.
 The association’s goal is to develop and promote the Master’s program in Psychological Preparation and Coaching at the STAPS Faculty of Montpellier, as well as to develop and promote professional mental preparation to the general public.

 Prom’APA Association